MKaczmarski07/Colorsense/README.md

 - **Two-way data binding** is handled using Angular's FormsModule.
 - Colors are changed by functions that use native Javascript properties.
 - Color conversion is done using the **chroma.js** library.
+- Simulations of different types of color blindness are achieved using the **color-blind** library
 - UI is mainly done with the **TailwindCSS** framework.

 ## Installation Guide ⚙️

-This project is based on Angular framework and uses TailwindCSS, ngx-colors and Chroma.js libraries.
+This project is based on Angular framework and uses libraries:

+- TailwindCSS
+- ngx-colors
+- Chroma.js
+- color-blind

 Here's a step-by-step guide to help you get started with the project.

 ### Prerequisites